 Freenet

 Freenet is another peer-to-peer network for sharing decentralized data created in 2000.
 It is used in two forms – the “opennet” allows connection to any user, while the “darknet” connects only to friends.
-The ability to access only known contacts, provides a higher degree of trust than other softwares.
+The ability to access only known contacts provides a higher degree of trust than other software.

 Access is created through a backend web application and requires a key to access.
 While it was originally used by dissidents to circumvent censorship laws, it is now popularly used by cyber criminals to offload stolen and malicious content.

-Each of these darknet services can benefit investigators.
-They can help to evaluate leads, corroborate or disprove information and track data leaks.
-They can also provide context of how criminal marketplaces are operating and what tactics are being used to commit hacks and fraud.
+Each of these darknet services can benefit investigators of law enforcement agencies, intelligence practitioners, financial services analysts and other researchers.
+The dark web can be a resource to help evaluate leads, corroborate or disprove information and track data leaks.
+The dark web can also provide the context of how criminal marketplaces are operating and what tactics are being used to commit hacks or to track stolen data.

 Many hackers discuss trade secrets in dark web forums.
 This information can help mitigate cyberthreats before they are committed or be used to recover leaked data from a breach.
 They may also post leaked passwords and accounts or sales of hacked devices.
 Financial crimes are often the subject of posts too.
 Stolen online bank account access or credit cards may be traced on the dark web.